influxdata/docs-v2/content/influxdb/v2/process-data/common-tasks/downsample-data-quix.md

 A common practice when processing high volume data is to downsample it before comitting it to InfluxDb to reduce the overall disk usage as data collects over time.

-This guide walks through the process of creating a series of Python services that ingest from InfluxDB V2, downsample and publish data to InfluxDB V3.
+This guide walks through the process of creating a series of Python services that ingest from InfluxDB v2, downsample and publish data to InfluxDB v3.
 By aggregating data within windows of time, then storing the aggregate values back to InfluxDB, you can reduce disk usage and costs over time.

-The guide uses Python and InfluxDB V2 and V3 Python client libraries and can be run locally or deployed within Quix Cloud with a free trial.
+The guide uses Python and InfluxDB v2 and v3 Python client libraries and can be run locally or deployed within Quix Cloud with a free trial.
 It assumes you have setup a Python project and virtual environment.

 ## Pipeline architecture
 The following diagram illustrates how data is passed between processes as it is downsampled:

-TODO ARCHI DIAG
+{{< html-diagram/quix-downsample-pipeline >}}

 {{% note %}}
 It is usually more efficient to write raw data directly to Kafka rather than writing raw data to InfluxDB first (essentially starting the Quix Streams pipeline with the "influxv2-data" topic).
 However, this guide assumes that you already have raw data in InfluxDB that you want to downsample.
-We also write the downsampled data to InfluxDB V3, however you could write it back to a different InfluxDB V2 bucket with some additional coding.
+We also write the downsampled data to InfluxDB v3, however you could write it back to a different InfluxDB v2 bucket with some additional coding.
 {{% /note %}}

 ---